About the project

 Borbala Gaspar is a Ph.D. candidate in Second Language Acquisition and Teaching at the University of Arizona and holds an M.A. in English as a Second Language (ESL).

-Margherita Berti is a Ph.D. student in Second Language Acquisition and Teaching at the University of Arizona and holds an M.A. in Linguistics/Teaching English as a Second Language.
+Margherita Berti is a Ph.D. candidate in Second Language Acquisition and Teaching at the University of Arizona and holds an M.A. in Linguistics/Teaching English as a Second Language.